Vettvangur/Vettvangur.IcelandAuth/README.md

 ## Configuration

-The sample projects in this repository show how to integrate IcelandAuth with an Umbraco site.
-Those samples use the core IcelandAuth library and additional umbraco helpers from Vettvangur.IcelandAuth.Umbraco7[/8].
+The sample projects in this repository show how to integrate IcelandAuth with AspNetCore/Umbraco.
+The Umbraco samples use the core IcelandAuth library and additional umbraco helpers from Vettvangur.IcelandAuth.Umbraco7[/8].

-For .Net Core and custom integrations you can use the core library validation and inspect the ***Valid*** property of the returned SamlLogin object.

 IcelandAuth is configured using appSettings key values, these are commonly stored in Web.config for Asp.Net and appSettings.json for Asp.Net Core projects.

 The following documentation shows all configurable keys preceding with 'IcelandAuth.' as required in Web.config.
 Asp.Net Core appSettings configuration should instead be nested under the IcelandAuth section similar to the following:

+## Runtime Configuration
+It is also possible to override configured values using the public properties of the IcelandAuthService.

 ### Asp.Net Core appSettings.json structure